"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 The Ambassador swung open his office door.
 “Millie, when that FBI fellow shows up— Oh, it looks like maybe he has.
 Are you Porter?”

 “Good.
 Come on in.
-I just got a phone call from Basia Husarska.”
+I just received a phone call from Basia Husarska.”

 “Here’s my boarding pass.”
 Jay slipped it to Millie.
 “If you could check on my suitcase, I would appreciate it.
 Thanks.”

-“Millie, tell Kurt Crawford we’re meeting now,” the Ambassador said.
-“He should join us.”
+“Millie, let Kurt Crawford know that we’re meeting now,” the Ambassador said.

 “It didn’t go well?”

 “Well, I do apologize.
 Millie has worked for State since Waterloo, and unfortunately has a better memory for Napoleon than this morning’s schedule.
 Also unfortunately, I am tasked with drop kicking her butt into retirement, and it might take that.”

 There was a knock on the door.